Interested in knowing more about the way your taxable property values are set?

 As noted above, taxpayers must file with the Minnesota Tax Court by this date to appeal either the valuation or classification for the current year for their property (for the current year, this means the taxes due in 2022, or the valuations listed in the 2021 Valuation and Classification Notice).

-For more information, go please online or contact Minnesota Tax Court at:
+For more information, contact Minnesota Tax Court at:

 Minnesota Judicial Center